 Smoothie

-Sometimes, I’ll drink a smoothie for either lunch or dinner and for me, this is the most important dietary item.
-I attribute much of the success of my current weight loss story to the smoothies I make.
+Sometimes I’ll have a smoothie for lunch or dinner, and for me, it is the most important part of my diet.
+I attribute much of the success of my current weight-loss journey to the smoothies I make.
 They’re full of protein, vitamins, and fiber-enriched.

 For the base, I use USDA organic coconut milk and mix it with 2-3 organic fruits.
 I’ll add either wheatgrass or kale, 3 tablespoons of hemp seeds, collagen protein, cinnamon, or nutmeg.
 For flavoring, I use a dash of organic vanilla, organic cocoa powder, and sometimes one teaspoon of raw honey.
-This smoothie has helped with my weight loss story because it’s highly nutrient-dense.
+This smoothie has helped with my weight-loss journey because it’s highly nutrient-dense.

 Snacks

 I used to grab a medium-sized bag of chips or devour a whole bar of Green & Black’s milk chocolate.
 Now, I commonly eat either an organic apple with peanut butter or a package of seaweed sheets.
-I started eating seaweed to help improve the health of my hair because it’s full of vitamins and nutrients.
+I started eating seaweed to improve my hair health because it’s rich in vitamins and nutrients.

 Dinner